Glengormley: Sports

-Glengormley also hosts a Gaelic Athletic Association club located on the hightown road, St Enda's/ Naomh Éanna, Glengormley Amateur Boxing Club and a Mixed Martial Arts club.
+Glengormley also hosts a Gaelic Athletic Association club located on the Hightown road, St Enda's GAC/Naomh Éanna CLG, Glengormley Amateur Boxing Club and a Mixed Martial Arts club.
+The townland does not boast a major association football club of its own in the NIFL, but is approximately equidistant from three such clubs; Cliftonville F.C. and Crusaders F.C to the south east and south west respectively, and Ballyclare Comrades to the North.

 Commercial

 Glengormley hosts major commercial complexes in the Mallusk Enterprise Park, including Royal Mail, Henderson's group, Diageo; (Baileys global supply) and Marks and Spencer distribution centre for Ireland.
-At peak times, Translink Metro and Ulsterbus buses to Belfast pass through Glengormley approximately every ten minutes, and take approximately twenty to thirty minutes to reach the city centre via the A6 Antrim Road, A2 Shore Road and the M2 motorway with Translink's express service.
-Belfast is accessed by car via the Antrim Road or M2 motorway.

 Transport

 Translink Metro Route 1 and Routes 2A/B pass through the village as well as Ulsterbus Route 120 to Ballymena via Antrim Route 153 to Ballyclare and Newtownabbey town service 367 From Northcott Shopping centre to Greenisland Estate via Glengormley village and O'Neill road which connects to the Abbeycentre and Whiteabbey village.

+At peak times, Translink Metro and Ulsterbus buses to Belfast pass through Glengormley approximately every ten minutes, and take approximately twenty to thirty minutes to reach the city centre via the A6 Antrim Road, A2 Shore Road and the M2 motorway with Translink's express service.
+Belfast is accessed by car via the main arterial route, the Antrim Road or by joining the M2 motorway at the Sandyknowes roundabout in the north of the village.